 Please send a representative to the cafe for payment and order confirmation on arrival at the park.
 Lunch orders will be delivered to the cross-country flex space before the lunch hour.
 We kindly ask that schools distribute lunches.

 Self-guided groups are welcome to order food and beverage items at the cafe.
 For larger groups, please let us know if you plan to buy lunch on-site.

 Waterproof layer for rainy/snowy days

-Dress for the weather, comfortable clothing, layers of synthetic or wool blends – allows moisture and sweat to evaporate and adjust temperature as the body warms up and cools down while skiing.
+Dress for the weather, with comfortable clothing, and layers of synthetic or wool blends – allows moisture and sweat to evaporate and adjust the temperature as the body warms up and cools down while skiing.

 Avoid cotton (including jeans), it absorbs and holds moisture.

 Participants can bring their cross-country ski gear – program fees help cover instructional costs and will not be reduced for those with personal gear.

 Nordic sports are enjoyed by people of all ages and abilities, and skiing involves all major muscle groups, building balance, strength, and endurance.
 Our school programs combine traditional cross-country ski drills with games and experiential learning on the trail to create a learning environment that is fun and functional.
 With a focus on developing physical literacy through snow literacy - balance, gliding, speed and body control, decision-making, safety, and learning through play - we strive to help participants gain competence, confidence, and motivation to move and be active for life.

 Our ski playground is a designated area with terrain features that encourage learning to ski naturally.
 Click here to see it in action.